Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 26 September 2024 11.30.12 UTC
+- WIB: Kamis, 26 September 2024 12.27.09 UTC
-- WITA: Kamis, 26 September 2024 12.30.12 UTC
+- WITA: Kamis, 26 September 2024 13.27.09 UTC
-- WIT: Kamis, 26 September 2024 13.30.12 UTC
+- WIT: Kamis, 26 September 2024 14.27.09 UTC

 Kutipan Inspiratif:
-"Human nature is potentially aggressive and destructive and potentially orderly and constructive."
+"Success is only meaningful and enjoyable if it feels like your own."

-Kategori: nature
+Kategori: success